frodiie/machine-learning/README.md

 # Machine Learning

 Hi, here are some of my machine learning projects.
-Code is written in Python, Matlab and R. Some projects are LTH coursework from my MSc in Engineering Physics degree with ML specialisation and some projects are just for fun :)
+Code is written in Python, Matlab and R :)

 ## Regression
 - Penalized with cross-validation